 The advance-decline line is like a trusty sidekick in tracking market uptrends and downtrends.
 It’s a reliable tool for confirming price trends in major indices and spotting any divergences that may indicate a reversal.

-You can also use it to keep an eye on market breadth, meaning the number of stocks participating in the market.
+You can also use it to monitor market breadth, meaning the number of stocks participating in the market rally or decline.
 Plus, it can help give you a heads-up on any upcoming reversals.

 So, go ahead and make it your new best friend in the world of trading!